 References to environmental technical standards can be included directly in your specification, helping you to define the subject matter in a clear way.
-The procurement directives refer to European or national standards as one of the means by which specifications can be defined.
-When reference to a standard is used, it must be accompanied by the words or equivalent.
-This entails that tenders based on equivalent arrangements (equivalent standards or equivalent solutions not certified according to a specific standard) must be considered by contracting authorities.
-To demonstrate equivalence, tenderers should be permitted to use any form of evidence (such as a technical dossier of the manufacturer or a test report from a recognised body).
-50 other technical reference systems established by the European standards bodies, to national standards, national technical approvals and national technical specifications.
+The procurement directives refer to European or national standards as one of the means by which specifications can be defined.48 When reference to a standard is used, it must be accompanied by the words'or equivalent.49 This entails that tenders based on equivalent arrangements (equivalent standards or equivalent solutions not certified according to a specific standard) must be considered by contracting authorities.
+To demonstrate equivalence, tenderers should be permitted to use any form of evidence (such as a technical dossier of the manufacturer or a test report from a recognised body).50

+Technical standards can take a number of forms.
+These extend from full European standards (ENs), through European technical approvals, common technical specifications, international standards and other technical reference systems established by the European standards bodies, to national standards, national technical approvals and national technical specifications.
 Standards are useful in public procurement as they are clear, non-discriminatory and usually developed using a process which includes a wide range of stakeholders, including national authorities, environmental organisations, consumer associations, and industry.
 This gives a broad acceptability to the technical solutions provided by standards which are adopted in this way.